 Because your hair is so sensitive and fragile when transitioning, you’ll have to be very patient.
 In the long run, it’s helpful to practice patience to prepare you for your natural hair, because you’ll be more attentive and delicate with your hair.

 It’s also important to be open to change when transitioning.
-Some of the styles and products that worked in the beginning of your journey may no longer work at a later stage.
+Some styles and products that worked at the beginning of your journey may no longer work at a later stage.
 You’ll have to be open-minded and willing to test different products and styles to see what works in that phase of your journey.
 This is also true with natural hair.

 Trim your hair